jnozzi/cocoadev.com/SiteContent/General/StringToInteger.markdown

 ----

-Hardcore UNIX heads might also refer to "man strtol", which is kind of neat. -- [[MikeTrent]]
+Hardcore UNIX heads might also refer to "man strtol", which is kind of neat. -- General/MikeTrent

 ----
 snprintf